yale-nova/weave/experiments/ReprodcutionReadme.md

 ## Description

 This README provides a comprehensive summary and analysis of the execution time overheads observed across various data processing systems (Spark, SparkSorted, Weave, WeaveSorted, SNB, ColumnSort) when running on SGX (Secure Enclave) versus Direct execution.
-The experiments were conducted on several datasets including:
+The experiments were conducted on several datasets, including:

 * `yellow_tripdata_2020_wy.csv`
 * `yellow_tripdata_20212025.csv`